frovedis/frovedis/doc/tutorial/tutorial.md

     t2.show();

-It should ouptut the result to standard out like
+It should output the result to standard out like

     c1	  c2	  c3
     1	  10	  a